 Make sure every certificate in use:

-By using stronger cipher suite versions, you make it more difficult for an attacker to eavesdrop on communications and avoid having to address vulnerabilities caused by less secure versions.
+By using stronger cipher suites and TLS protocol versions, you make it more difficult for an attacker to eavesdrop on communications and avoid having to address vulnerabilities caused by less secure versions.
 Focusing on the version and using modern encryption is the easiest way to avoid multiple vulnerabilities down the road.

 Additionally, shared certificates can pose a major risk if you don't trust that each listed domain is protecting the private keys.
 In general, you shouldn’t use certificates shared with out-of-scope domains.